gianniprocida/kafka-based-compensation-processing-system/README.md

 EOF
 ```

-The `user` field in the secret contains the base64-encoded value of the user variable while the `password` field contains the base64-encoded value of the password variable.</br>
+The `user` field in the secret contains the base64-encoded value of the user variable and the `password` field contains the base64-encoded value of the password variable.</br>
 Now, create the `kafka-settings` configmap: